happymelonbox/Mocha_Debrief/README.md

-Write a program that prints the numbers.
+Create a function called fizzBuzz that plays the game "FizzBuzz":

+Using TDD write ensure your function can do the following:

-    1. numbers multiples of three prints “Fizz” instead of the number
+    1. numbers that are multiples of three prints “Fizz” instead of the number
-    2. numbers multiples of five prints “Buzz” instead of the number.
+    2. numbers that are multiples of five prints “Buzz” instead of the number.
     3. numbers which are multiples of three and five prints “FizzBuzz”
-    4.  and numbers that are either multiple of three or five prints the number.
+    4. numbers that are neither a multiple of three or five prints the number.
     Ex: 1, 2, Fizz, 4, Buzz, Fizz, 7, 8, Fizz, ...